dashjoin/platform/dashjoin-docs/docs/developer-reference.md

-  "tools": [string]                                 // names of Invoke functions to be used as tools "toolsSelectable": boolean                        // like the widget setting, allows the setting to be dynamic "uploadEnabled": boolean                          // like the widget setting, allows the setting to be dynamic }
+  "tools": [string]                                 // names of Invoke functions to be used as tools "toolsSelectable": boolean                        // like the widget setting, allows the setting to be dynamic "uploadEnabled": boolean                          // like the widget setting, allows the setting to be dynamic "placeholder": string                             // shows an input placeholder for the initial user input (e.g. like How may I help?)
+}
 ```